 So, open your toilet tank and try to understand the inside condition.
 Notice the interior wall color and also the watercolor.
 Are there any changes?
 Are both the wall and watercolour seeming reddish?
 Then you are facing calcifying element or can be said sediment buildup.

 This sign is not a good signal.
-Sediment buildup problem’s growth rate is faster and could finally block the water from entering the tank.
+The sediment buildup problem’s growth rate is faster and could finally block the water from entering the tank.
 Again, it can produce a gurgling noise when you fill the tank.

 You can quickly fix this problem by yourself.
 Just put a brush and bleach then clean the tank properly.
 By doing this, the bacteria the minerals will break down.